A-Fitz/Bowman-In-Java/README.md

 There are two ways to run this.

 1. Import the project into Eclipse and run it using application/Main.java
-2. Use the supplied .jar file in the main directory: “BowmanInJava.jar”.
+2. Use the supplied .jar file in release 1.0: “BowmanInJava.jar”.
 	If it does not open upon double clicking, open a command prompt, cd into the directory, and type “java -jar BowmanInJava.jar”